-21 Vegetarian Thanksgiving Recipes That Rival Any Turkey
+53 Vegetarian Thanksgiving Recipes That Will Make You Forget All About Turkey

-Turkey might be the de facto star of the Thanksgiving show, but if you’re eating vegetarian, we’re here to tell you that the days of filling up on dinner rolls and sweet potatoes are long gone.
+Turkey might be the de facto star of the Thanksgiving show, but we’ve got great news for all our friends going meatless this year: The days of filling up on dinner rolls and sweet potatoes are long gone, thanks to satisfying holiday dishes like vegetable Wellington and butternut squash lasagna.
 No meat?
-No problem: With these 21 vegetarian Thanksgiving recipes, everyone can give thanks.
+No problem: With these 53 vegetarian Thanksgiving recipes, everyone can give thanks.

 1. Spicy Whole Roasted Cauliflower